Dome: Persian domes

-Persian architecture likely inherited an architectural tradition of dome-building dating back to the earliest Mesopotamian domes.
+Persian architecture inherited an architectural tradition of dome-building which is likely to date back to the earliest Mesopotamian domes.
 Due to the scarcity of wood in many areas of the Iranian plateau and Greater Iran, domes were an important part of vernacular architecture throughout Persian history.
 The Persian invention of the squinch, a series of concentric arches forming a half-cone over the corner of a room, enabled the transition from the walls of a square chamber to an octagonal base for a dome in a way reliable enough for large constructions and domes moved to the forefront of Persian architecture as a result.
 Pre-Islamic domes in Persia are commonly semi-elliptical, with pointed domes and those with conical outer shells being the majority of the domes in the Islamic periods.

 The area of north-eastern Iran was, along with Egypt, one of two areas notable for early developments in Islamic domed mausoleums, which appear in the tenth century.
 The Samanid Mausoleum in Transoxiana dates to no later than 943 and is the first to have squinches create a regular octagon as a base for the dome, which then became the standard practice.
 Cylindrical or polygonal plan tower tombs with conical roofs over domes also exist beginning in the 11th century.

-Tombs with dome-like (and vault) structures, dating from the 8th to the 6th centuries BCE, have also been found in archaeological excavations at Susa and Jubaji in Khuzestan, a province of Iran.

 The Seljuk Empire's notables built tomb-towers, called "Turkish Triangles", as well as cube mausoleums covered with a variety of dome forms.
 Seljuk domes included conical, semi-circular, and pointed shapes in one or two shells.
 Shallow semi-circular domes are mainly found from the Seljuk era.
 The double-shell domes were either discontinuous or continuous.
-The domed enclosure of the Jameh Mosque of Isfahan, built in 1086-7 by Nizam al-Mulk, was the largest masonry dome in the Islamic world at that time, had eight ribs, and introduced a new form of corner squinch with two quarter domes supporting a short barrel vault.
+The domed enclosure of the Jameh Mosque of Isfahan, built in 1086–7 by Nizam al-Mulk, was the largest masonry dome in the Islamic world at that time, had eight ribs, and introduced a new form of corner squinch with two quarter domes supporting a short barrel vault.
 In 1088 Tāj-al-Molk, a rival of Nizam al-Mulk, built another dome at the opposite end of the same mosque with interlacing ribs forming five-pointed stars and pentagons.
 This is considered the landmark Seljuk dome, and may have inspired subsequent patterning and the domes of the Il-Khanate period.
 The use of tile and of plain or painted plaster to decorate dome interiors, rather than brick, increased under the Seljuks.